Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

 \paragraph{Data Preparation.} Our pre-processing pipeline consists of de-duplication, encoding, and target computation.
 First, we perform exact string deduplication on both query and document sets.
 We then encode the unique queries and keys, and augment the resulting \textit{query embeddings} (\textit{not} the keys) by injecting additive Gaussian noise ($\sigma =0.02$ based on a preliminary study), expanding the query set by a factor of 5--100$\times$ depending on the size of the dataset.
-The augmented embeddings are re-normalized onto the unit sphere, before being split into train and a small validation set of 1000 vectors used to produce all evaluation metrics shown hereafter.
+The augmented embeddings are re-normalized onto the unit sphere and split into train and a validation set of 1000 vectors used for all evaluation metrics.
 Finally, for every query, we compute the top-$k$ retrieved candidates from the database via exact MIPS.
 The indices of the maximal inner-product solutions serve as the ground-truth targets for supervision during training.
 For clustering-based experiments, we further partition the database using $k$-means and compute the optimal keys within each cluster.